 \subsection{Properties of the spatially flat $\Lambda(t)$CDM model}

-\subsubsection{Expansion of the universe}
+\subsubsection{Expansion of the Universe}

-We numerically solve the first Friedmann equation Eq.~(\ref{eq:E}), without the spatial curvature term, to study the expansion of the universe for the spatially flat $\Lambda(t)$CDM model.
-The evolution of the normalized Hubble expansion rate as a function of the scale factor for different values of the vacuum dynamics parameter $\alpha$ is shown in Fig.~\ref{fig:f2}.
-The normalized Hubble expansion rate decreases more rapidly for all values of the scale factor with an increase in the value of the vacuum dynamics parameter $\alpha$.
-For $\alpha<0$, the normalized Hubble expansion rate in the spatially flat $\Lambda(t)$CDM model decreases more slowly than in the $\Lambda$CDM model.
-This evolution is similar to the evolution of the normalized Hubble expansion rate in phantom scalar field DE models.
-However, for $\alpha>0$, the normalized Hubble expansion rate in the spatially flat $\Lambda(t)$CDM model decreases faster than in the $\Lambda$CDM model, which corresponds to the behavior of the normalized Hubble expansion rate in quintessence scalar field DE models.
+We numerically solved the first Friedmann equation, Eq.~(\ref{eq:E}), without spatial curvature and radiation terms, to study the expansion of the Universe in the spatially flat, radiation-free $\Lambda(t)$CDM model.
+The evolution of the normalised Hubble parameter as a function of the scale factor for different values of the vacuum dynamics parameter, $\alpha$, is shown in Fig.~\ref{fig:f2}.
+This quantity depends sensitively on $\alpha$.
+For negative values of $\alpha$, corresponding to effective matter creation, the matter component dilutes more slowly than in the standard $\Lambda$CDM model, leading to a suppressed expansion rate at early times.
+For negative values of $\alpha$, corresponding to effective matter creation, the matter component dilutes more slowly than in the standard $\Lambda$CDM model, leading to a suppressed expansion rate at early times.
+In contrast, for positive values of $\alpha$, associated with effective matter annihilation, the matter density decreases faster, resulting in an enhanced expansion rate relative to the $\Lambda$CDM model.
+All trajectories converge at late times due to the normalisation condition $E(a = 1) = 1$.